martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 Naturally, in addition to checking identifiers, a client should perform further checks, such as expiration and revocation, to ensure that the server is authorized to provide the requested service.
-Such checking is not a matter of verifying the application service identity presented in a certificate, however, and methods for doing so are therefore out of scope for this document.
+Because such checking is not a matter of verifying the application service identity presented in a certificate, methods for doing so are out of scope for this document.

 ## Constructing a List of Reference Identifiers {#verify-reference}